vmware-archive/push-android/README.md

 There is a small sample application included in this repository to demonstrate and exercise the features in the Push Client SDK.

-You can use this sample application to test registration against Google Cloud Messaging (GCM) and the Pivotal CF Mobile Services back-end server for push messages.
+You can use this sample application to test registration against Google Cloud Messaging (GCM) and the Pivotal Mobile Services Suite back-end server for push messages.
 Any push messages that are received are printed to the log window.
 Although not currently supported by the library itself, you can also send push messages with the sample application itself.

 At this time, the sample application uses a dummy project on Google Cloud Console.
 It is recommend that you create your own test Google API Project by following the directions at http://developer.android.com/google/gcm/gs.html.